Days of the New: 2002–present

 After touring for "Red," the band parted ways with Interscope and had a period of inactivity.
 In December 2002, Meeks was involved in a high-profile audition for Velvet Revolver with several former members of Guns N' Roses.
 In the later half of 2003, Meeks embarked on a solo tour, performing at small venues.
+In January 2004, Days of the New split with Interscope Records over creative differences.
 His addiction to methamphetamine continued and in early 2005, he appeared on A&E's Intervention, where family and friends convinced him to enter rehab.

 In September 2005, Meeks announced he had achieved sobriety and was writing for a fourth Days of the New record.

 On March 4, 2008, Geffen released Days of the New: The Definitive Collection, the first compilation of the band.
 Meeks stated that the upcoming record will be called Days of the New Presents Tree Colors.

 In 2010, Mike Starr of Alice in Chains began playing with Meeks, preparing for a tour that would also feature Charlie Colin of Train.
 However, Starr died on March 8, 2011, before touring had begun.

 In 2014, the original lineup of Days of the New announced they had reunited and were planning a summer tour called "Full Circle."

 On May 30, 2014, Days of the New announced plans to release an EP with new material that fall.

 Following a cancelled date in Columbia, Missouri, the band abruptly ended their set in St. Louis on September 6 due to Meeks being too drunk to perform.
 Bassist Jesse Vest took the microphone to inform the crowd that it was the band's last show together.
 In the next several days, the band released several statements on Facebook claiming they'd reunited with Meeks because, after he'd unsuccessfully tried to recruit other musicians, he'd begged them to return.

 On September 26, 2014, the band announced on Facebook that they again would be going their separate ways with Meeks retaining the Days of the New name.
-Meeks put a new lineup together and continued touring but was arrested in Portland, Maine on October 10, 2014 on a warrant for failure to appear in court to answer charges of possessing a hypodermic needle.
+Meeks put a new lineup together and continued touring but was arrested in Portland, Maine on October 10, 2014, on a warrant for failure to appear in court to answer charges of possessing a hypodermic needle.

 In April 2017, Meeks had been released from jail and was posting on social media.

 In August 2018, after a four-year hiatus, Meeks played a solo show at the Red Bicycle Hall in Madison, Indiana.

 On March 3, 2021, an unofficial bootleg compilation of some of Days of the New's rarer tracks, entitled 'The Gift', was released illegally without the consent of the band or previous record label.
 911 Entertainment Records have since confirmed this was wrong and pulled the release from all streaming platforms, effective immediately.
 911 Entertainment Records issued an apology and pulled the bootleg album from streaming services.
 However, shortly after on July 26, 2021, 911 Entertainment Records released a revised version of the compilation, removing and adding several songs, titled 'Illusion is Now'.